All about Pizzas

 3. Shape the dough

-Its handy to use a bench scraper to lift the dough, then cut it into 200g (or bigger if you like) chunks, make them into balls and again, let them rest for 1 hour.
+One hour before cooking – cut the dough into 250g (or bigger if you like) chunks.
+The bigger the balls, the fewer you will make…but they will be bigger pizzas.
+Its handy to use a bench scraper to lift the dough, then make them into balls, flour them well.
 Cover with cling film.
 You can put them into a muffin tray as it is then easy to manage them (or you can put them on a baking tray, but keep them apart).
 They will expand again and may join up a bit but they are easy to separate.
+Let them rest for 1 hour

 4. Bring to Mt Nimmel Hall

 You’re now all ready to bring along to the Hall.
 You can shape each of your pizza bases once at the hall.
 Don’t be tempted to use a rolling pin!
 Stretch them with your hands leaving a thicker edge.
 Use plenty of flour underneath to stop it sticking to the table and then enable it to be slid into the oven.

 This video is good but it goes on a bit.
 It jumps in and starts at 2:55.

 - Dessert spoon of salt